SunnySuite/Sunny.jl/docs/src/renormalization.md

 \end{align*}
 ```

-the relevant Stevens operators are defined as,
+the Stevens operators most relevant to magnetism are,

 ```math
 \begin{align*}